jestjs/jest/docs/ManualMocks.md

 module.exports = fs;
 ```

-Now we write our test:
+Now we write our test and need to explicitly tell that we want to mock `fs`
+modules because it's code Node's modules:

 ```javascript
 // __tests__/FileSummarizer-test.js